-Our guide to penetration testing will give you a detailed overview of penetration testing.
+Our guide to penetration testing is written by our expert penetration testers and will give you a detailed overview of penetration testing.
 You can use the table of contents in the right-hand sidebar to navigate to different sections.

-Penetration testing is a common way for companies to gain assurance and information about the security of their IT infrastructure.
+Penetration testing is a common way for companies to gain assurance and information about the security of their IT infrastructure and to identify any security vulnerabilities.
 But for many, it’s seen as a dark art, carried out by hoody-wearing geeks with confusing terminology and (excuse the pun) impenetrable reports that can be hard to interpret, let alone act on.

 In truth, while pen testing can be a complex and highly technical field to work in, a good testing partner will guide you through the process and provide usable reports to help quickly improve a company’s security posture.
 When carried out over a period of time, pen testing provides valuable input into tracking the maturity of your security programme.

 In this guide to pen testing, we’re going to break down the many different aspects of penetration testing and dispel the myths surrounding it.

 Without getting too philosophical, computer systems are an inherently human construction.
 We design them, build them, and operate them.
 They’re also ferociously complex, requiring years of training and experience to work with.
 No single person, however intelligent, understands every aspect of computers or their security.